senyosimpson/senyosimpson/README.md

 ### Akwaaba! 👋🏾

-I'm a newly minted software engineer with a core focus on infrastructure.
+I'm a software engineer with a core focus on infrastructure and developer tooling.
 I'm passionate about developer experience and productivity and I'm nurturing a growing interest in tech leadership.
 I love to enable others to do their best work 🌱